 This is a terrifying prospect for anybody to deal with trauma in their past.
 Remember, they are doing this without the prop of drug use that they have come to know so intimately.
 This by itself can explain why an individual may establish dry drunk syndrome.

 How Can Loved Ones Help?

-	The Encyclopaedia of Drug Abuse Reduction, Therapy, & Recovery stated in 2008 that often, somebody battling with dry drunk syndrome can become disheartened with what they view as an unsuccessful attempt at abstaining.
+The Encyclopaedia of Drug Abuse Reduction, Therapy, & Recovery stated in 2008 that often.
+Somebody battling with dry drunk syndrome is more likely to relapse from sobriety.
 Consequently, they are more likely to reduce their therapy initiatives and even quit entirely.

 One way to fight dry drunk syndrome is to guide your loved one towards a more healthy, more exhilarating lifestyle.
-Many people dealing with dry drunk syndrome also struggle with depressive inclinations, and they have a challenging time finding things they take pleasure in.
-You can enable them to uncover old pastimes they once enjoyed or introduce them to brand-new experiences.
+Many people dealing with alcohol problems also struggle with depressive inclinations.
+Therefore, they have a challenging time finding things they take pleasure in outside drinking.

 A couple of good examples include: